jeffersonpp/widget/README.md

 # sample-widget
-A sample react-bootstrap with scroll drag
+A sample react-bootstrap made to show to the TrustPilot enterprise.
+It is just a widget with scroll drag

 I made this project with NodeJS and ReactJS (create-react-app).